munusphp/website/docs/start.md

 ---
 ## Install

-You can install it with Composer:
+You can install Munus with Composer:

 ```bash
 composer require munusphp/munus